A poor mountaineer, barely kept his family fed

 - Cute Bruiser: Elly May and Granny.

-- Dreadful Musician: Cousin Pearl considers herself a talented piano player and opera star, in reality her singing is bad enough for the neighbors to summon the police to make it stop.
+- Dreadful Musician: Cousin Pearl considers herself a talented piano player and opera star — but in reality, her singing is bad enough that the neighbors have been known to summon the police to make it stop.

 - Dumb Is Good: The Clampett family may not be the smartest, but they are one of the sweetest.
 Meanwhile, the Drysdales are smarter, and are possibly the greediest couple you will ever see.